roc-lang/roc/roc-for-elm-programmers.md

 tagged with `Foo`.

-The argument is also an open tag union, because this *case-expression* has a default branch; that argument is compatible with any argument.
+The argument is also an open tag union, because this *case-expression* has a default branch; that argument is compatible with any tag union.
 This means you can pass the function some totally nonsensical tag, and it will still compile.

 > Note that the argument does *not* have the type `*`.
 That's because you